THE VIEW FROM MITTELEUROPA: Belarus is now just a pawn in the Kremlin's bigger game

 Neither are economic sanctions a one-way street; Minsk has already banned imports of Western foods, following the lead of Moscow.
 Substitutes for banned products are then to come from "friendly" countries like Russia, which already has a lot of experience with import substitution.

 Moreover, doing business on the ground is not such an easy thing anymore.
 For a long time Austrian telecom company A1 (one of the largest foreign investors in the country) was criticised by the opposition for its (implicit) support of Belarus’ repressive government.
-Now things have turned upside down, as at the end of last week Telekom Austria announced that the spokesperson of its local subsidiary was arrested and is accused of publishing sensitive information.
-The Austrian State Department remains “extremely concerned” about the situation while Austrian A1 “strongly condemns this interference with the privacy of one of its employees”.
+Now things have turned upside down, as at the end of last week Telekom Austria announced that the spokesperson of its local subsidiary had been arrested and accused of publishing sensitive information.
+The Austrian State Department remains “extremely concerned” about the situation, while Austrian A1 “strongly condemns this interference with the privacy of one of its employees”.

 A coal in the “Ring of Fire”

 A clearer picture of the outlook in Belarus can only be formed by locating the country within the interests of the Kremlin.
-This was to some extent always the case, but Belarus has now decreased in its relative importance, becoming a secondary actor in a larger geopolitical theatre that is being improvised from Moscow – a small part of what the Bertelsmann Foundation described as a “ring of fire” at the EU outer borders, extending from Belarus to North Africa via Ukraine, Moldova, the Caucuses and the Western Balkans.
+This was to some extent always the case, but Belarus has now decreased in its relative importance, becoming a secondary actor in a larger geopolitical theatre that is being improvised from Moscow – a small part of what the Bertelsmann Foundation described as a “ring of fire” at the EU outer borders, extending from Belarus to North Africa via Ukraine, Moldova, the Caucasus and the Western Balkans.

 The strategic approach of Moscow to Belarus – and its self-declared president, Alexander Lukashenko, in particular – has in many respects been characterised by ambivalence.
 On the one hand, Belarus is integral to its regional security architecture, informing Russian moves to enable greater control of events on the ground, while simultaneously increasing the dependence of the Lukashenko regime on Moscow.
 Allowing it to be consumed by a popular uprising viewed favourably by the EU and US was never an option.